mansam/fossbox/content/rgk8573-drupal.md

 Author: rgk8573
 Tags: legacy, foss@rit
 Category: legacy
-Summary: I am well on the way to understanding how Drupal works and now I have an ...
+Summary: I am well on the way to understanding how Drupal works and now I have an alumni Drupal ninja, Mark DeMayo, helping me out.
+So far, I have set up most of the Drupal modules and administrative stuff on the back-end of the site.
+Remy has just informed me that I will be able to migrate my site soon to RIT's servers which might make administration easier (I hope).
+Regarding the aesthetics of the site, I have been successful in creating a 3x3 grid view of comments and blog posts.
+I'm still trying to ...

 I am well on the way to understanding how Drupal works and now I have an alumni Drupal ninja, Mark DeMayo, helping me out.